How are your talocrural joints?

-While the ankle is an incredibly mobile joint, the stability comes from the ligaments between the bones and with tendons crossing over from muscles in the foot and lower leg.
-Stretched ligaments and tendons go through a healing process which requires the affected join be mobilised, hence the physiotherapy.
+While the ankle is an incredibly mobile joint, the stability comes from the ligaments between the bones and tendons crossing over from muscles in the foot and lower leg.
+Stretched ligaments and tendons go through a healing process that requires the affected joint to be mobilised, hence the physiotherapy.
 The effectiveness of a short dose and your diligence in keeping this work up by yourself will determine the extent of mobility, and stability, that return.

-One of the biggest loses following an ankle injury is likely to be lack of dorsiflexion which will have an impact on a lot of life's movements from walking to running, from sitting down to getting back up again (squatting!).
+One of the biggest losses following an ankle injury is likely to be a lack of dorsiflexion, which will impact many life's movements from walking to running, from sitting down to getting back up again (squatting!).

 If you are a regular at the gym, it will impact squatting and lunging.
 If you have hired a Personal Trainer and they haven't checked your range of movement and are having you squat and lunge at pace or under load, and you have a lack of ankle mobility, and you are experiencing difficulty or pain, it would be wise to ask them to check.